Wind Farm

 The proposed Appin Wind Farm is located in Dumfries and Galloway approximately, 12.5km to the west of Thornhill, 6.5km north west of Tynron and 6km north west of the village of Moniaive.

-We are hosting our second round of public exhibitions in-person and online from 17 February to 9 March 2025.
+We held our second round of public exhibitions in-person and online from 17 February to 9 March 2025.

 If the project is consented, we will be able to provide more households with carbon free electricity, heat and transport in the future, helping Scotland to meet our Net Zero emissions target by 2045.

-You can view the Scoping Request documents here or find out more about the project by taking time to read our Frequently Asked Questions or by getting in touch.
+You can view the Public Exhibitions documents, Scoping Request documents or find out more about the project by taking time to read our Frequently Asked Questions or by getting in touch.

 Articles